Top Bar

 • Increased confidence in company governance

-• Clear disclosures and risk transparency
+• Clear disclosures and better transparency

 • Protection against mismanagement or conflicts